Daniel Loeb's Third Point takes less than 5 pct stake in Hertz-CNBC

 Third Point was not immediately available for comment.

-The fund, which owns 7.48 percent total stake in Sony Corp , has been pushing for the electronics giant to partially spin off its lucrative entertainment business.
+The fund, which owns 7.48 percent total stake in Sony Corp (6758.T), has been pushing for the electronics giant to partially spin off its lucrative entertainment business.

 Hertz shares were up 8 percent at $28.07 on the New York Stock Exchange.